|

 job in a RUNNING state is implementation-defined because a batch

-job in the RUNNING state will already have opened its output
+job in the RUNNING state will already have opened its output files

-options in effect at the time the batch job began execution.
+effect at the time the batch job began execution.

-The options processed by the qalter utility are identical to
+The options processed by the qalter utility are identical to those

-they capture potentially transient environment information from
+capture potentially transient environment information from the

-means of moving jobs.
+of moving jobs.

 Each of the following paragraphs provides the rationale for a